-As discussed in Section 2.1.3 and 2.3.5 the U Cut tailings facility may reach capacity during the term of this MOP.
-During the MOP term the appropriate legislative approvals will be obtained to allow decommissioning and capping of the U Cut tailings emplacement area.
+As discussed in Section 2.1.3 and 2.3.5 the U Cut tailings facility may reach allowable capacity during the term of this MOP.
+During the MOP term the appropriate legislative approvals will be obtained to allow decommissioning and capping of the U Cut tailings emplacement area and capping operations are due to commence.